-Fargues-Fontaine shows that there is a Dieudonn\'e-Manin classification for vector bundles over $X_{FF}$. \begin{theorem}\cite{FF} Let $(D,\varphi)$ be an isocrystal over $k$, then $(D,\varphi)$ defines a vector bundle $\E(D,\varphi)$ over $X_{FF}$ which associated with the graded module Moreover, every vector bundle over $X_{FF}$ is isomorphic to $\E(D,\varphi)$ for some $(D,\varphi)$. \end{theorem}
+One advantage of having an explicit definition of $X_{FF}$ is that one can have the following construction of vector bundles from isocrystals. \begin{thm}(Theorem 8.2.10 in \cite{FF}) Let $(D,\varphi)$ be an isocrystal over $\overline{k}$, then $(D,\varphi)$ defines a vector bundle $\E(D,\varphi)$ over $X_{FF}$ which is associated with the graded module Moreover, this functor induces a bijection of isomorphism classes. \end{thm}